netgvarun2012/portfolio/RNNLSTMs.md

 RNNs, particularly ones with gated architectures such as the LSTM and the GRU, are very powerful at capturing statistical regularities in sequential inputs.

+### RNNs
+- One of the most promising theories was suggested by Jordan(1986).
+- Jordan described a network containing recurrent connections.
+- The recurrent connections allow the network's hidden units to see its own previous output, so that the subsequent behaviour can be shaped by previous responses.
+- There recurrent connections are what give the Network **"Memory"**.